 - Formulas that are obvious copy-paste jobs from tablet products

 At KorNutra, we don't just manufacture whatever formula you hand us.
-Our formulation team provides expert guidance on what will actually work, stay stable, remain compliant, and deliver genuine value to your customers.
+Our formulation team provides expert guidance on what will work, stay stable, remain compliant, and deliver genuine value.
 Sometimes that means recommending a different format entirely.
-That's not us turning down business-it's us protecting your brand reputation.
+That's not turning down business — it's protecting your brand reputation.

 The Real Conversation We Need to Have

 The supplement industry has a trust problem.
-Gummy vitamins have become a particular flashpoint because consumers don't understand why their gummies contain a fraction of what tablets do.
+Gummy vitamins are a flashpoint because consumers don't understand why their gummies contain a fraction of what tablets do.
 The confusion is understandable, and frankly, a lot of brands haven't been straight about the limitations.

 The solution isn't to overpromise and underdeliver.
 It's to educate honestly and set appropriate expectations.